karamfil/course-vim/docs/Weekly Tutorials/Week 02 Basic Operators and the Dot Command.md

 ### Operators
 - `c` ==change== : Deletes the specified text and enters Insert Mode.
 By default deleted text is also copied into the clipboard (for vim this is a special register - we will cover this later).
-	Example: `ce` changes till the end of the word under the cursor.
+	`ce` changes till the end of the word under the cursor.
 	TODO Gif example

 - `d` ==delete== : Deletes the specified text.
 By default deleted text is also copied.
-	Example: `db` deletes back to the beginning of the current word.
+	`db` deletes back to the beginning of the current word.
 	TODO Gif example

 Note: hjkl and arrow keys are also navigation commands so you can combine them with the operators.